zhaoyzhcyx/nodeyqr/mongodb.md

 * Using a database we can read, create, update and delete data

 ### Database types
-* Now a day we can find different types of databases that fulfill different projects needs
+* Nowadays we can find different types of databases that fulfill different project needs
 * We can split the big database family into two big categories: **Relational** or **No relational or NoSQL**
 * The **Relational** are known as SQL databases (as they use SQL as query language)
 * NoSQL databases are **No relational**